AshbyDodd

 Gordon Hempton Seeks Out The Sound of Natural Silence

-Gordon Hempton’s mission is simple: record the last ‘quiet places’ of the world before they vanish.
+Gordon Hempton’s mission is simple: record the world’s last ‘quiet places’ before they vanish.
 Known as an acoustic ecologist, Hempton travels all over the globe, desperate to preserve the sounds of unfiltered nature.

 CBS Sunday Morning recently caught up with Gordon Hempton and others trying to preserve these areas untouched by manufactured sound.
 These experts explain that finding these natural spots is near impossible because of air travel (airplanes and helicopters) and vehicles like motorcycles.